HDBandit/gitflow-release-action/README.md

 ## Prerequisites

 If you have configured Branch protections, you will need a token with permissions to bypass these protections.
+In this [article](https://michaelheap.com/ultimate-guide-github-actions-authentication/) is well explained how to authenticate a GithubAction and obtain an installation token.
+On the other hand, if you are using a GithubApp as committer (`git_user` and `git_email`), remember the user will be the `app name` and the email `<app_name>@users.noreply.github.com`.
+For more details read the official documentation [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)

-On the other hand, remember to enable `Read-Write` permissions for GithubActions in your repository.
+Finally, remember to enable `Read-Write` permissions for GithubActions in your repository.

 ## Inputs